aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/worksheets/copy-excel-worksheet/_index.md

 keywords: "Copies contents and formats from another Excel worksheet."
 description: "Aspose.Cells Cloud REST API support copying contents and formats from another Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Copies contents and formats from another worksheet.
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Copies contents and formats from another worksheet.
 ---

 This REST API indicates `copy a worksheet` and save with new name in the same workbook